Las Vegas Divorce Attorneys

 You will likely face many decisions about the details and factors of your divorce, from how to fairly divide marital property and debt to how to arrange child custody when minor children are involved.
 These can be problematic matters, often fraught with indecision, conflict, and uncertainty about the legal process and how courts determine outcomes.

 At Naimi Mullins Law Group, we understand your concerns, anxieties, and confusion.
-Our team is here to equip you with the tools and advocacy you need to fight for your rights and achieve a beneficial result for you and your family.
+Our team has over 75 years of combined experience and is here to equip you with the tools and advocacy you need to fight for your rights and achieve a beneficial result for you and your family.
 We provide compassionate human support while giving you the objectivity and professional counsel to make tough but intelligent decisions.

-We use our negotiation skills and mediation practice to help you resolve your divorce as amicably as possible; this enables you to avoid the time, expense, and stress of a courtroom trial.
-However, where needed, our divorce attorneys are skilled trial lawyers who can provide comprehensive representation before family court judges.
+We use our negotiation skills and mediation practice to help you resolve your divorce as amicably as possible.
+This enables you to avoid the time, expense, and stress of a courtroom trial.
+However, where needed, our Las Vegas divorce attorneys are skilled trial lawyers who can provide comprehensive representation before family court judges.

 Contact our trusted divorce lawyer in Las Vegas at (725) 444-7185 to schedule a confidential consultation.